What nature wants

 I have over the years firmed up my conviction that restoring wild nature is a recognition of the self-assembly of species into natural, self-perpetuating communities that is observable, predictable, and gives rise to expectations.
 Given the characteristics of a location, its abiotic conditions, climate, extant species, the potential for in–migration of species, and the removal of barriers to that self-assembly, then there can be an anticipation of an ecologically feasible trajectory of change coupled with an expectation of its time scale.
 It is a confidence in the properties of wild nature in being able to reproduce natural patterns of development and association.
 There will be changes in species presence as this progresses, for some species as a series of population expansions followed by contractions and then absence, for others there will be a longer-term persistence.
 The timescale is generational, which in species terms ranges from annual cycles through to multiple decades.

 I keep coming back to my experience of South House Moor as a reference point for this conviction.
 It’s an area of publicly owned land that is part of the Ingleborough National Nature Reserve (NNR) in the Yorkshire Dales.
-I knew about South House Moor from a conference report on a field trip sometime around 2005 to visit an upland rewilding, although I didn’t have details.
-I first went there in 2008 to see the tree planting that was carried out as part of the rewilding project (28) four large patches of native tree species, containing such as birch, ash, oak, alder, hawthorn and willow, and including groups of juniper, the patches spaced out in the 174ha of the moor (29) and then wrote about the changes that had taken place as a result of sheep grazing being excluded in 1999 (30).
+I knew about South House Moor from reading in 2004 about a conservation conference at Lancaster University where a field trip was to see an experimental area on the eastern flanks of Ingleborough where all grazing had been removed and some trees planted.
+The area was not named.
+It took me until 2008 before I had worked out where it could be and went for a first look at the tree planting (28).
+There were four large patches of native tree species, containing such as birch, ash, oak, alder, hawthorn and willow, and including groups of juniper, the patches spaced out in the 174ha of the moor (29).
+I then wrote about the changes that had taken place as a result of sheep grazing being excluded in 1999 (30).
 A few years later, I walked around South House Moor with a staff group from Yorkshire Wildlife Trust during a training weekend on rewilding and watched their enthusiasm for the transformed moorland vegetation (31).
 It was South House Moor that was the guiding inspiration when I analysed what was achievable in the restoration of Bwlch Corog, a moorland site in the Cambrian Mountains due S of Machynlleth in Wales (17,32,pg.
 21-27 in (33)) as it was when I carried out a more comprehensive analysis for Birchfields, an area of the Fechlin River valley in the Highlands of Scotland to the SW of Loch Ness (34,35).

 The power of South House Moor as an example comes not just from the observations of change there, but from the expectations that were laid out in the project brief for rewilding the moor (36).
 I believe Peter Corkhill of English Nature wrote this brief in 1998, a former manager of Ingleborough NNR, but the paper copy I was given about 10 years ago did not have those details.
 Corkhill would have been involved in drawing up the NNR Management Plan in 1995 wherein there was a desire to “seek opportunities to demonstrate the conservation value of alternative land-use strategies in the uplands and to restore examples of more natural communities across the eco-altitudinal range”.
 The project brief also said there was the aim in the Natural Area Profile for the Yorkshire Dales that was “restoration of a proportion of the area, and particularly the moorland, to ungrazed communities as the major objective that is not (or scarcely) being pursued at present”.
 Unfortunately, you won’t find any evidence now of that Yorkshire Dales Natural Area Profile, nor of any of the other Natural Area Profiles compiled by English Nature in combination with local people (37).
 The rewilding project was seen therefore as a chance to demonstrate the ecological impact of completely removing farming pressures, so allowing and encouraging the upland vegetation communities to re-establish and develop to a more natural state – “We will demonstrate that an un-farmed landscape is not the “untidy, derelict” landscape of popular myth but one rich in wildlife, with an attractive wilderness landscape.
 A place of spiritual significance” (36).
 That it was couched as rewilding is remarkable, as I have not seen evidence that this term had permeated out of America and into Britain much until after 2000 (see for instance Alan Watson Featherstone writing about restoring the Caledonian forest in Wild Earth in 2001 – (38)).